 Arrive by ferry or by plane – thanks to the international airport – get around by taxi or rental car, and stay at a myriad of accommodation options.
 Studios and apartments offer private, independent places for families to stay, while simple guesthouses and resorts provide budget-friendly rooms and package deals.
 Zakynthos has a lot to offer anybody who is toying with the idea of paying a visit.

-On the west coast of Zakynthos is the island’s main town of the same name.
+On the east coast of Zakynthos is the island’s main town of the same name.
 Like the island itself, it is sometimes known by the name Zante.

 This is the central transport hub of the island.
 Facing the mainland of Greece, there are a few different ferries plying routes back and forth; one even goes all the way to Brindisi in Italy.